Spaceballs

 The inciting incident occurs at 12 minutes when King Roland contacts Lone Starr offering one million space bucks to rescue Princess Vespa from Dark Helmet - exactly the amount needed to pay off Pizza the Hutt..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to The Winnebago runs out of gas in the middle of nowhere, forcing Lone Starr to crash-land on the desert moon of Vega.
+This demonstrates the protagonist's commitment to The Winnebago runs out of gas in the middle of nowhere, forcing Lone Starr to crash-land on the desert moon of Vega.
 The mercenary job becomes a survival mission., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Dark Helmet captures Vespa and Dot Matrix using the "Instant Cassettes" scene to track them.
 Stakes raise as the villain gains the upper hand and obtains the combination to Druidia's air shield., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, Lone Starr confronts Dark Helmet and loses the lightsaber duel, getting his Schwartz ring knocked away.
-He appears defeated, powerless, and unable to save Vespa or Druidia., shows the protagonist at their lowest point.
+He appears defeated, powerless, and unable to save Vespa or Druidia., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Lone Starr realizes "the Schwartz is in you" - it was never about the ring.
 He combines Yogurt's lesson about inner power with his natural skills, gaining the clarity to face Dark Helmet again., demonstrating the transformation achieved throughout the journey.